SnowflakeCoder/programming/General/CICD.md

 # CI/CD

 Teams struggle to ship software into the customer’s hands due to **lack of consistency** and **excessive manual labor**.
-CI/CD deliver software to a production environment with speed, safety, and reliability.
+CI/CD deliver software to a production environment with **speed, safety, and reliability**.

 ## CI/CD pipeline